| Architecture 101(A Silly Little Short Story by Mrs D.)

 a man who won’t be put off by the extra commitment and gentleness needed

 to navigate the discharge and blisters.
+I had an

 appointment at the STD clinic today.
 I wore my sunglasses and acted